BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 ## ClojureDocs

 Clojurians draw tremendous value from [ClojureDocs](https://clojuredocs.org).
-It can be a bit hard to understand the implications of the terse and very precise documentation of the core Clojure libraries.
-At ClojureDocs the documentation for functions, etcetera, are amended with examples and advice from Clojurians.
+At ClojureDocs the concise documentation for Clojure core functions, etcetera, are amended with examples and advice from fellow Clojurians.
 Crowdsourcing at its very best!
 It is a big part of the reason why you won't find an abundance of Clojure information at StackOverflow.

 ## Other learning resources

 * [Clojure Beginner Resources](https://gist.github.com/yogthos/be323be0361c589570a6da4ccc85f58f) - a much more comprehensive list than this one
 * [clojure.org Gettting Started](https://clojure.org/guides/getting_started) - the source of truth, includes installing and stuff
+* [The Exercism Clojure track](https://exercism.io/my/tracks/clojure) - Learn solving carefully crafted Clojure exercises, get mentor feedback if you like.
 * [Clojure for the Brave and True](https://www.braveclojure.com) - helping you from beginner to pretty advanced stuff, very popular among Clojurians
 * [What do beginners struggle with?](https://clojureverse.org/t/what-do-beginners-struggle-with/5383) - a ClojureVerse thread, where you can tell us about what you have found hard in picking up Clojure.
 It's what spawned the creation of this guide.
 * [on the code again](https://www.youtube.com/user/VideosDanA) - often features Clojure concepts, with snappy, well communicated, and entertaining videos